Baked Bagel French Toast with Maple Glaze

 - Turn mixture out into prepared baking dish, loosely laying it in.
 Drizzle any unabsorbed coating mixture over the bagels.

 - Bake for about 35 minutes (start watching more closely at 30 minutes), or until center is set and has dried out some taking care not to overbake as you want the French toast soft and moist.
 The coating does not have to be bone dry on all pieces.
 If you’re having difficulty judging doneness, try a small bite and if it seems too wet, moist, or underdone for your liking, bake longer.
 French toast will firm up more as it cools.
 Baking times may vary widely based upon bagels used, baking dish used, climate, and oven variance.

-- Maple Glaze – To a medium bowl, add both ingredients and whisk until smooth.
+- To a medium bowl, add both ingredients and whisk until smooth.
 You may need to play with the sugar or maple syrup amounts slightly to achieve desired consistency.

-- Remove French toast from oven, evenly drizzle with glaze, and serve immediately.
-French toast is best fresh, but leftovers will keep airtight in the fridge for up to 4 days and can be reheated gently in the micro before serving.
+Storage: French toast is best fresh, but leftovers will keep airtight in the fridge for up to 4 days and can be reheated gently in the microwave before serving.